pantheon-systems/documentation/source/content/relaunch.md

 ## Frequently Asked Questions
 ### Why is this process needed?
-HTTPS certificates will not be immediately available for the new site if, instead of following the steps above, you remove domains from the old site and add them to the new site.
+If you remove domains from the old site and add them to the new site, HTTPS certificates will not be immediately available for the new site.
 This can cause security warnings for client browsers, and potentially affect processes that require a secure connection (like commerce transactions).

 This procedure temporarily uses the existing HTTPS certificate until the new one is generated and ready for use.

 ### Will my site experience downtime?
-If you follow the process outlined above, downtime will be minimal, and depends on the [TTL](/dns#dns-terminology) configuration.
+If you follow the process outlined above, downtime will be minimal and depends on the [TTL](/dns#dns-terminology) configuration.

 Once you complete step 2 above, the domain is unreachable until you add it to a new site in step 3.
 We recommend that you open the new site's Dashboard in another browser tab, then copy and paste the domain name from the old site to the new for a quick transition.
 You can also use [Terminus](/terminus/) to run the two commands in immediate succession.